Gods vs Geeks

 The electric line plugs into a panel which splits it into multiple circuits.
 Each circuit then has cables that power different parts of your house.
 The gas (or alternatively, oil or heat pump) connects to the furnace, which conditions the air and circulates it through vents.

 All these pipes and vents run between or through the wooden framing in the walls or through joists under the floor to various points around the house.
 The showers, sinks, and toilets have drains connected to sewer pipes that join the main line under the ground below the concrete foundation.
 The framing is then filled with insulation and covered by drywall.
+The drywall is taped and mudded a few times before painting.

 This use of wooden framing and drywall is quite distinct from construction in India, where solid brick walls dominate.
 These walls are sturdy enough, way quicker to build, better for hiding wiring and hanging stuff, and easier to demolish and remodel.